100mslive/100ms-ios-sdk/Example/README.md

 4. Open the `HMSSDKExample.xcworkspace` file & Build & Run the `HMSSDKExample` target on Simulator.
 5. To run the Example app on your device, you'll need to add your Apple Developer Team in Signing & Capabilites tab of Xcode.

+## 🏞 Layout
+In the Login Screen of the app, for the first you'll be prompted for permission to access Camera & Microphone.